Olmsted County Small Business Relief Grants - Round 2

-Rochester Area Economic Development, Inc. (RAEDI) will oversee the Olmsted County Small Business Relief Grants Program approved by Olmsted County Board August 4, 2020.
-This program is funded by the CARES (Coronavirus Aid Relief and Economic Security) Act.
+Rochester Area Economic Development, Inc. (RAEDI) will oversee the Olmsted County Small Business Relief Grants (OCSBRG) Program, Round 2, approved by Olmsted County Board October 6th, 2020.
+This program is funded by the Coronavirus Aid Relief and Economic Security (CARES) Act.

-This program will make available grants ranging up to $25,000 to small businesses owned and operated in Olmsted County that can demonstrate financial hardship as a result of the COVID-19 outbreak, specifically a 30% decrease in net profit or greater.
-Grant recipients will receive up to 50% of net losses from March 1 - June 30, 2020, or $25,000, whichever is less.
+This program will make available grants ranging up to $15,000 to small businesses owned and operated in Olmsted County that can demonstrate financial hardship as a result of the COVID-19 outbreak, specifically a 15% decrease in net profit or greater.
+Grants will be a base amount of 50% of net losses from March 1 - June 30, 2020, or $15,000, whichever is less.

 Awards will be disbursed and administered by RAEDI, a 501(c)(6) non-profit organization.
 Grant funds received by individual businesses shall be used to cover business expenses since March 1, 2020, including by not limited to payroll expenses, rent, mortgage payments, utility bills, and other expenses in the regular course of business.
 These funds cannot be used to pay for expenses that are being funded by other CARES Act programs, or to pay tax liabilities (such as property taxes).
 These are grants and no repayment will be required; they are not loans.